ECAInternational/eca-components/src/Select/design.md

 The Select component is a thin wrapper around the `Listbox` component, which is a part of the `@headlessui/react` package.
 The `Listbox` component is a fully accessible and unstyled UI component that is designed to integrate beautifully with Tailwind CSS.

-The design goal is to:
-1. to compile with UX team's design requirements
-2. to flexible enough to be used in different scenarios

 ### Composition

 The Select component is composed of the following components:
 - `Select` - the main component that wraps the `Listbox` component
-- `SelectButton` - the input field that the user interacts with to search for items
+- `SelectButton` - the button that the user interacts with to open and close the select
 - `SelectOptions` - the list of options that the user can select from
 - `SelectOption` - an individual option in the list of opions
-- `SelectOptionGroup` - a grouping of options with a label
+- `SelectOptionGroup` - a grouping of options with a heading label

 Consumers can use the pre-styled option viewer components directly, or develop their own option viewer components.